Detailed steps on how to polish or restore the shine to your wooden furniture and artifacts.

 Restoring the look of wooden furniture, art work, and cabinets is easy.
-You don’t need to hire a painter or the polishing person, or worry about spending thousands on restoration or replacing them.
-All you need are some dirty clothes, old newspapers and a few hours to spare.
-Game for it?
-Then, let’s get started:
+You don’t need to hire a painter or the polishing person, or worry about spending thousands on restoration.
+Unless you want the furniture to sport a distressed, aged look, you can give them a new lease of life with some polish.

 What you’ll need: